-Applicable Law/ Statutory Regime Relevant Jurisdiction(s) Corresponding Section Below Domestic provisions: Austrian Enforcement Act (AEA).
-All jurisdictions (to the extent that AEA provisions are not superseded by special regimes).
-Section 2 and question 5.1.
+Applicable Law/Statutory Regime Relevant Jurisdiction(s) Corresponding Section Below Domestic provisions: Austrian Enforcement Act (AEA).
+All jurisdictions (to the extent that AEA provisions are not super- seded by special regimes).
+Section 2, ques- tion 3.1 and section 5.
 Austrian Insolvency Code (IC).
 All jurisdictions (to the extent that IC provisions are not superseded by special regimes).
-Questions 2.8, 3.1 and 3.4.
-Law on Non- Contentious Matters (ALNM).
-All jurisdictions (to the extent that ALNM provisions are not superseded by special regimes).
+Questions 2.8 and 3.1.
+Law on Non-Contentious Matters (ALNM).
+All jurisdictions (to the extent that ALNM provisions are not super- seded by special regimes).
 Questions 2.8, 2.9, 3.1, 3.3 and 3.4.
-Multilateral conventions Multilateral conventions on litigation and arbitration: Convention of 1 March 1954 on civil procedure (Hague Convention of 1954).
+Multilateral conve ntions on litigation and arbitration: Convention on Civil Procedure (1954 Hague Convention).
 All parties to the Convention.
 Question 2.8.
-Convention on Jurisdiction and the Enforcement of Judgments in Civil and Commercial Matters (Lugano Convention).
+Convention on Jurisdiction and the Recognition and Enforcement of Judgments in Civil and Commercial Matters (2007 Lugano Convention).
 Iceland, Norway and Switzerland.
 Questions 2.8, 2.10, 3.1, 3.2 and 3.4.

-Convention on the Recognition and Enforcement of Foreign Arbitral Awards of New York 1958 (New York Convention 1958).
-All parties to the Conventions.
+1 Convention on the Recognition and Enforcement of Foreign Arbitral Awards (1958 New York Convention).
+Multilateral conve All parties to the Convention.
 Questions 2.8, 3.1 and 3.3.

-Applicable Law/ Statutory Regime Relevant Jurisdiction(s) Corresponding Section Below Multilateral conventions on family matters and the civil status of individuals: Hague Conventions on matters of family law and civil status of 1958, 1961, 1980, 1996, 2000 and 2007.
+Multilateral conventions on family matters and the civil status of individuals: Hague Conventions on matters of family law and civil status of 1958, 1961, 1980, 1996, 2000 and 2007.
 All parties to the Conventions.
 Questions 2.8, 3.1, 3.3 and 3.4.
-Convention on the Recognition of Decisions Relating to the Validity of Marriages of 8 September 1967.
-Turkey and the Netherlands (to the extent that this Convention is not superseded, by special regimes such as EU Regulations).
+Convention on the Recognition of Decisions Relating to the Validity of Marriages.
+Turkey and the Netherlands (to the extent that this Convention is not superseded. by special regimes, such as EU Regulations).
 Question 2.8.
 European Convention on Recognition and Enforcement of Decisions concerning Custody of Children and on Restoration of Custody of Children.
-All parties to the Conventions.
+All parties to the Convention.
 Question 2.8.
-Multilateral conventions on the carriage of passengers and goods: CMR, CIM, CIV, COTIF and Multilateral Convention on the Registration of Invalid Navigation Vessels.
+Multilateral conventions on the carriage of passengers and goods: CMR, CIM, CIV, COTIF, Multilateral Convention on the Registration of Invalid Navigation Vessels.
 All parties to the Conventions.
-Questions 2.8, 3.1, 3.3.
-Bilateral treaties: Bilateral treaties and Austrian regulations regarding individual countries with respect to the recognition and enforcement of judgments and/or arbitral awards.
-Belgium, British Columbia, Croatia, Finland, France, Germany, Israel, Italy, Kosovo, Luxemburg, Liechtenstein, Montenegro, North Macedonia, Norway, Slovenia, Sweden, the Netherlands, Switzerland, Serbia, Spain, Tunisia, Turkey and the United Kingdom.
-Questions 2.8, 2.9, 2.10, 3.1, 3.2, 3.3 and 3.4.
+Questions 2.8, 3.1 and 3.3.

+Bilateral treaties:

+Bilateral treaties Belgium, British Questions 2.8, 2.9,

+and Austrian regu- Columbia, Croatia, 2.10, 3.1, 3.2, 3.3

+lations regarding Finland, France, and 3.4.

+individual jurisdic- Germany, Israel,

+tions with respect Italy, Kosovo,

+to the recognition Liechtenstein,

+and enforcement Luxembourg,

+of judgments and/ Montenegro,

+or arbitral awards.
+North Macedonia,

+Norway, Serbia,

+Slovenia,

+Spain, Sweden,

+Switzerland, the

+Netherlands,

+Tunisia, Turkey

+and the United

+Kingdom.